golota60/trayasen/README.md

 ### Linux

-On my local machine(steam deck/arch) there are no quirks and the app handles almost any interaction.
-But since there are a lot of linux flavors out there, there's a chance that your machine might have some
+Connect to the desk using your system bluetooth control.
+After this, everything should just work.
+But since there are a lot of linux flavors out there, there's a chance that your machine might have some different quirks.

-## Troubleshooting and reset config
+## Troubleshooting and config resetting

+If you want to reset your config go into `About/Options` menu and you should see a config reset button.
 If you encounter any problems that were not explained anywhere in this README, feel free to open an issue describing your problem.

-If you'd like to reset the app to factory settings, delete the following file(depending on the system you're using):
+If you wish to inspect the config file, below are the locations.

 - MacOS

 ```bash
  /Users/<your_profile_name>/Library/Application\ Support/idasen-tray-config.json
 ```

 - Linux

 ```bash
  /home/<your_profile_name>/.local/share/idasen-tray-config.json
 ```

 - Windows

 ```bash
  C:\\Users\\<your_profile_name>\\AppData\\Roaming/idasen-tray-config.json
 ```

-**Important** - If you changed your device name, you'll also need to remove this file.
+**Important** - If you changed your desk device name, you'll also need to restet the config.

 ## Self-compiling